whiteeedev/whiteeedev/README.md

 ## Certifications

-* 📜 CS50P — Introduction to Programming with Python
+* 📜 CS50P — Introduction to Programming with Python — Harvard University

 ---